geraldoms/spring-cloud-gateway/README.md

 # Spring Cloud Gateway

-This is a very basic example of Gateway Service using Netflix Zuul from Spring Cloud.
+This is a very basic example of API Gateway using Netflix Zuul from Spring Cloud.
 It has four modules:

 * [Gateway-service module](https://github.com/geraldoms/spring-cloud-gateway/tree/master/gateway-service):
- This module contains a simple gateway service using the Netflix Zuul.
+ This module contains a simple gateway service using Netflix Zuul.

 * [Discovery-server module](https://github.com/geraldoms/spring-cloud-gateway/tree/master/discovery-server):
 This module contains the service discovery using the Netflix Eureka to keep the info to access the services.

 * [Weather-service module](https://github.com/geraldoms/spring-cloud-gateway/tree/master/weather-service):
-This module contains the weather service which returns a random weather info.
+This module contains the weather service which returns a random weather condition.

 * [Time-service module](https://github.com/geraldoms/spring-cloud-gateway/tree/master/time-service):
 This module contains the time service which returns the current date and time.